 While conventional wisdom claims that we can’t drink our problems away, a new distillery launched by Emily Darchuk might be doing just that.
-The Wheyward Spirit founder has just discovered a way to turn whey into liquor.
+The Wheyward Spirit founder is turning whey into liquor.

 It’s no secret that we Americans love our cheese.
 In 2017 alone, American producers churned out (pun intended) 5 metric tons.
 We ogle cheese boards on Instagram, explore beer and cheese pairings, and plan Cheese Trail road trips.